bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/wait-program-intermediate-event.rst

 being produced by a legacy system.

-We help you with these configurations by providing an accessor for static element configuration via :public-api:`getConfiguration() </ch/ivyteam/ivy/process/intermediateevent/AbstractProcessIntermediateEventBean.html#getConfiguration()>`.
+We help you with these configurations by providing an accessor for static element configuration via :public-api:`getConfig() </ch/ivyteam/ivy/process/intermediateevent/AbstractProcessIntermediateEventBean.html#getConfig()>`.

 .. include:: _programEditor.rst